ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 of learning and continuous improvement, as well as a host of ancillary benefits, I recommend that you budget for and regularly approve or systematically approve conference requests.

-If the only benefit of attending a conference were that the employee learned a bit more about a relevant technical topic that they're passionate about, the cost would be worth it. ere are, however, many more benefits.
+If the only benefit of attending a conference were that the employee learned a bit more about a relevant technical topic that they're passionate about, the cost would be worth it.
+There are, however, many more benefits.

 I encourage you to require conference attendees to produce a written document summarizing key things they learned after they return.
 You should also consider sponsoring the conferences most relevant to your business